 Mount Bona is located in the Saint Elias Mountains in southeastern Alaska.
 Known for its massive size, it has a base diameter of 25 miles and covers an area of over 7,000 square miles.
 Mount Bona was named by the Duke of the Abruzzi.
 He saw the peak while making the first ascent of Mount Saint Elias and named it after his racing yacht.

 The geology of the mountain includes rocks that are more than 300 million years old.
-Mount Boma is one of the largest volcanoes in the world is still considered an active volcano.
+Mount Boma is the world’s fourth‑highest volcano.
+It is also one of the largest volcanoes in the world is still considered active.
 It was formed by layers of volcanic ash, lava, and rock.

 5. Mount Blackburn (16,390 ft/4,996 m)